-Tax Deductions 2017: 50 Tax Write-Offs You Don’t Know About
+Tax Deductions: 50 Tax Write-Offs You Don’t Know About

 How Companies Shift Income to Foreign Subsidiaries

+Thanks to the cut in the repatriation tax in 2018, shifting income to foreign subsidiaries might not be as common for companies.
+However, corporate America still might benefit from shifting income to foreign subsidiaries.
 Companies often shift profits to favorable tax jurisdictions by selling intangible assets, such as patents, to their foreign subsidiaries incorporated in those tax havens.
 For example, a pharmaceutical company might have a foreign subsidiary own its patents.
 That way, when drugs relying on those patents are sold, a large portion of the profits can be recorded in the foreign jurisdiction because the patent is owned by the foreign subsidiary.